 BIDScoin has the option to import plugins to further automate / complete the conversion from source data to BIDS.
-The plugin takes is called each time the BIDScoin tool has finished processing a run or session, with arguments containing information about the run or session, as shown in the plugin example code below.
-The functions in the plugin module should be named bidsmapper_plugin to be called by bidsmapper and bidscoiner_plugin to be called by bidscoiner.
+The plugin takes is called each time the BIDScoin tool has finished processing a run or session, with arguments containing

 '''

 import logging

 from pathlib import Path

-LOGGER = logging.getLogger(f'bidscoin.{Path(file).stem}') '''
+LOGGER = logging.getLogger(f'bidscoin.{Path(file).stem}')

-'''

-def bidsmapper_plugin(seriesfolder: Path, bidsmap: dict, bidsmap_template: dict) ->
+def bidsmapper_plugin (seriesfolder: Path, bidsmap: dict, bidsmap_template: dict) ->...

-⇔dict:

-11 11 11
+→dict:

+.....

 The plugin to map info onto bids labels

 :param seriesfolder:

 The full-path name of the raw-data series folder

 :param bidsmap:

 The study bidsmap

 :param bidsmap template: Full BIDS heuristics data structure, with all options,

 → BIDS labels and attributes, etc

 :return:

 The study bidsmap with new entries in it

 LOGGER.debug(f'This is a bidsmapper demo-plugin working on: {seriesfolder}')

 return bidsmap

-def bidscoiner_plugin(session: Path, bidsmap: dict, bidsfolder: Path, personals:
+def bidscoiner_plugin(session: Path, bidsmap: dict, bidsfolder: Path, personals:...

 →dict) -> None:

+.....

 The plugin to cast the series into the bids folder

 :param session:

 The full-path name of the subject/session raw data source.

-→ folder
+⇔folder

-:param bidsmap: The full mapping heuristics from the bidsmap YAML-file
+The full mapping heuristics from the bidsmap YAML-file

+:param bidsmap:

 :param bidsfolder: The full-path name of the BIDS root-folder

 :param personals: The dictionary with the personal information

 :return:

 Nothing

-11 11 11
+.....

 LOGGER.debug(f'This is a bidscoiner demo-plugin working on: {session} ->

-→ {bidsfolder}')

 '''